josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of Robotutils.

+## January 29, 2018C JMJ: Cleaned up most camel case - > moved to snake case
+It was fairly straightforward.
+The unittests caught some inter-module mistakes - it seems Pylint does not catch badly named attributes if the class in question is external - I suppose that makes sense.
+The following module are almost clean: `_protocol.py, channe.py and robotcomm.py`.
+They are clean as reported by Pylint.
+However Pylint does not report camel casing in named tuples (for example, `ServerStatistics`).

-## January 29, 2018A JMJ: Milestone - simple Robotutils send and receive test works!
+## January 29, 2018B JMJ: Milestone - simple Robotutils send and receive test works!
 This is `TestRobotComm.test_message_basic` that sends a single message over the test transport and verifies the message is received.
 Far from the light at the end of the tunnel, more like light from a small skylight.
 But still, a solid milestone!